vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

-* While we're at it, some older local backups are deleted based on their date (the goal is to have about two recent backups in the server's code backups folder; older backups are only in S3).
+* While we're at it, some older local backups are deleted based on their date (the goal is to have about two recent backups in the server's SQL backups folder; older backups are only in S3).

 ### Mechanics of backup script for logs